Jamal Edwards, who nurtured UK musical talent, dead at 31

-LONDON (AP) — Jamal Edwards, a British music entrepreneur who helped launch the careers of artists including Ed Sheeran, Jessie J and Stormzy, has died.
+LONDON (AP) — Jamal Edwards, a British music entrepreneur who championed U.K. rap and grime and helped launch the careers of artists including Ed Sheeran, Jessie J and Stormzy, has died.
 He was 31.

 His mother, broadcaster Brenda Edwards, said Monday that her son died the day before after a sudden illness.
 She said the family was “completely devastated.
 He was the center of our world.”

 Edwards founded the online music channel SBTV as a teenager in 2006.
 Frustrated that he could not find the music he loved online, he began filming performances by friends in his west London neighborhood.
-SBTV now has more than 1.2 million subscribers on YouTube and has helped a generation of performers gain national and international attention.
+SBTV now has more than 1.2 million subscribers on YouTube and has helped a generation of performers, including rappers like Stormzy, Skepta and Dave, gain national and international attention.

 “It was a frustration of going to school and everyone talking about ‘How do we get our videos on MTV,’” Edwards later recalled.
 “YouTube was like a year old.
 I was like ‘I’ve got a camera for Christmas, I’m going to start filming people and uploading it.’